chaincodelabs/brd-website/README.md

 ## Development and Building

-Run `pnpm dev` to preview the site in a browser as you develop.
+Run `yarn dev` to preview the site in a browser as you develop.

-Run `pnpm build` to generate a static site.
+Run `yarn build` to generate a static site.
 The output will be stored in `./out`.

+Run `yarn serve` to quickly preview the contents of `./out` in the browser.

 To deploy, push the contents of `./out` to a webserver.
 Note: it expects to be at the root of a domain/subdomain, not housed in a subdirectory.